Theme

 Composio is an agent tool-integration layer with Python and TypeScript SDKs, toolkits, authentication, sessions, triggers, tool search, and workbench features for connecting agents to external services.

 The official repository and documentation present Composio as SDKs and tooling for Python and TypeScript agent frameworks, with package installs, examples for OpenAI Agents, toolkits, authentication, users and sessions, direct tool execution, triggers, observability, MCP options, CLI guidance, and a platform playground.
-This page is for general reference, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is